kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

-Before you run the above command, remmeber that we still have the `quickstart` enclave hanging around from the previous section.
+Before you run the above command, remember that you still have the `quickstart` enclave hanging around from the previous section.
 To [clean up the previous enclave][kurtosis-clean-reference] and execute our new `main.star` file above, run:

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart main.star